ikwzm/udmabuf/usage_example/Readme.txt

   ioremap step which is causing the issue of zero pfn.
 - Investigate the usage of device tree and reserved memory and configuring those to be available for DMA apis and the udmabuf module/driver.
-We are already using reserved memory in the FPGA setup using device tree.
+We are already using reserved memory in the FPGA setup using device tree specifications. (if needed)
-- In tree compilation of the module as opposed to out-of-tree compilation if needed.
+- In tree compilation of the module as opposed to out-of-tree compilation.
+  (if needed)